8. Flow of execution#

 return is a function: the round brackets are obligatory.

-Moreover, whether time grows proportionally to \(\log n\), \(\sqrt{n}\), \(n\), \(n\log n\), \(n^2\), \(n^3\), or \(2^n\), can be informative in predicting how big the data can be if we have a fixed deadline or not too much space left on the disk.
+Therefore, if we have two algorithms that solve the same task, one that has \(O(n^2)\) time complexity, and other of \(O(n^3)\), it is better to choose the former.
+For large problem sizes, we expect it to be faster.
+Moreover, whether time grows proportionally to \(\log n\), \(\sqrt{n}\), \(n\), \(n\log n\), \(n^2\), \(n^3\), or \(2^n\), can be informative in predicting how big the data can be if we have a fixed deadline or not enough space left on the disk.

 Exercise 8.10

 The hclust function determines a hierarchical clustering of a dataset.
 It is fed with an object that stores the distance between all the pairs of input points.
 There are \(n(n-1)/2\) (i.e., \(O(n^2)\)) unique point pairs for any given \(n\).
 One numeric scalar (double type) takes 8 bytes of storage.
-If you have 16 GB of RAM, what is the largest dataset that you can cluster on your machine using this function?
+If you have 16 GiB of RAM, what is the largest dataset that you can process on your machine using this function?

 Oftentimes, we can learn about the time or memory complexity of the functions we use from their documentation; see, e.g., help("findInterval").